mongodb/specifications/source/ocsp-support/ocsp-support.rst

 then that driver MUST document their TLS library’s preference between the user-provided CRL and OCSP.

-Drivers that cannot disable OCSP on a per MongoClient basis (e.g. Java) MUST document this limitation.
+Drivers that cannot enable OCSP by default on a per MongoClient basis (e.g. Java) MUST document this limitation.

 Drivers that fail either of the “Malicious Server Tests” (i.e. the driver connects to a test server without TLS constraints being relaxed)